Corsaire/first-audit/README.md

 > TBD: Attack details will be shown later.

 **Solution** : it's possible to create a token registry, but it will make the system more regulated.
-I would suggest to keep it the way it is, but keep in mind this trade off.
+I would suggest to keep the system the way it is, but keep in mind this trade off.

 ### Front-running